x-govuk/govuk-prototype-rig/docs/about.md

 * 404 and 500 error pages
 * [Feature flags](../using-data/feature-flags)
 * Session data output to the JavaScript console
-* Ability to use `async` functions for session daa
+* Ability to use `async` functions for session data
 * Support for form validation
 * Form [component helper](../using-data/form-components)
 * Nunjucks [template filters](../filters)